The Structure of Occupational Mobility in France: Occupational Transition Network of France

 \subsection{Stationary Distribution of Occupations}

 Assuming that the right-stochastic transition matrix $\transmat$ remains constant (consistent with our findings), it can be thought of as the transition matrix of a Markov chain, which implies a steady state distribution of occupational employment shares to which the system converges.
 The implied steady state distribution $\bar{x}$ over the different occupations is given by the eigenvector of $\transmat$ associated with the eigenvalue $\lambda=1$, while the rate of convergence for individual occupations is given by the eigenvector associated with the second largest eigenvalue.

+While the steady-state distribution does not necessarily represent an optimal or desirable outcome from an economic perspective, it serves as a useful benchmark for understanding the structural dynamics of the labor market.
+The steady-state distribution provides a baseline that reflects the equilibrium implied by the observed transition matrix.
+It allows us to quantify deviations from this baseline and identify occupation communities where flows appear constrained or misaligned with the tendency of the network.
+By benchmarking against the steady-state distribution, we can identify patterns of excess or underemployment, informing where interventions might be necessary to facilitate smoother labor market transitions.

 We analyze the implied steady-state distribution for each BRIM community and find that the current state of the labor market deviates from the implied steady state.
 This deviation can be explained by the block structure of the occupational transition matrix due to limited inter-community flows (see Figure \ref{fig:transition_prop}).

 Figure \ref{fig:transition_prop}(b) shows the percentage difference between the data and the implied steady state for the occupation share in each occupation.
 Deviation of the current distribution from the implied steady state suggests either a slower convergence rate compared to structural changes or insufficient time for the system to reach equilibrium.
-These observations indicate labor market frictions that impede the system from reaching a steady state.
+These observations indicate labor market constraints that impede the system from reaching a steady state.
 Moreover, the majority of transitions occurs within communities, which explains the over and under-representation of workers in different communities in comparison to the occupation's implied steady state.